 But amazingly, not everyone feels the same.
-At the very least, my lovely husband is a BIG fan of the skin on rice pudding and will positively battle to make sure he gets it.
-No enormous battle required in our house though because here he is alone as its number one fan.
+At the very least, my Mum is a BIG fan of the skin on rice pudding and will positively battle to make sure she gets it.
+No enormous battle is required when she's at our house though because here she's alone as its number one fan.
 And maybe that's a good thing.
-Maybe every house just needs one fan, so that the rest of the family can concentrate on the real deal - the delicious, creamy, comforting dessert that is rice pudding.
+Maybe every house just needs one fan, so that the rest of the family can concentrate on the real deal - the delicious, creamy, comforting dessert that is Rice Pudding.

 It's a quintessentially English dish - so simple in its ingredients, so easy to make and so nostalgic too.
 It's short grain rice which is baked in sweetened milk and often also flavoured with nutmeg and vanilla.
 There are plenty of recipes for rice pudding that start to edge into being fancy, but in my opinion, this is a simple classic and sometimes only a simple classic will do.
 Maybe school dinners gave it a bad name, but now is the time to move on and give it another try.

 - Measure all the ingredients into an ovenproof heavy saucepan (I used a Le Creuset)

 - Warm the pan on the hob until the butter is melted and the milk is simmering.

 - Bake in the oven uncovered for 1 hour.

 It is quite runny when it's straight from the oven, but get considerably thicker and creamier as it cools and the milk soaks further into the rice.
 This recipe is inspired by another English classic, Simon Hopkinson.
 I've adjusted his recipe and method to make sure it is no fuss, so do give it a try.